softuni-practice-server/softuni-practice-server/README.md

 |---

 #### Configuration
-*This service does NOT use authentication - everything is fully accessible without any credentials.*
+*The JSON Store service does NOT use authentication - everything is fully accessible without any credentials.
+Use the Collections service if you need authentication.*

 This service dynamically loads collections from the `./data/` folder, located with the server.
 Any JSON file in this folder will be accessible via requests.